Who We Are

 - Assists in analyzing data and plans for emerging human resources needs;

-- Assists in guiding day-to-day activities, coordinates with, and supports employee and labor relations staff and activities to help foster a harmonious work environment;
+- Assists in guiding day-to-day activities, coordinates with, and supports staff and activities to help foster a harmonious work environment;

 - Assists in the oversight of the administration of the performance management system, including designing and implementing performance review standards for agency staff;